 Integrating with Office for the web¶

-You can integrate with Office Online to enable your users to view and edit Excel, PowerPoint, and Word files directly in the browser.
+You can integrate with Office for the web to enable your users to view and edit Excel, PowerPoint, and Word files directly in the browser.

-If you deliver a web-based experience that allows your users to store Office files or includes Office files as a key part of your solution, you now have the opportunity to integrate Office Online into your experience.
+If you deliver a web-based experience that allows your users to store Office files or includes Office files as a key part of your solution, you now have the opportunity to integrate Office for the web into your experience.
 This integration works directly against files stored by you.
 Your users won’t need a separate storage solution to view and edit Office files.

 Viewing Office files¶

 You can make viewing available in two ways:

-- By using the high-fidelity previews in Office Online as an integrated part of your experience.
+By using the high-fidelity previews in Office for the web as an integrated part of your experience.
 For example, you can use these previews in a light box view of a Word document.

-- By offering to show Office files in a full-page interactive preview.
-Depending on your solution, this might be useful for file browsing or showing read-only files to users or in cases where users don’t have a license to edit files in Office Online.
+By offering to show Office files in a full-page interactive preview.
+Depending on your solution, this might be useful for file browsing or showing read-only files to users or in cases where users don’t have a license to edit files in Office for the web.

 Editing Office files¶

-Editing is a core part of Office Online integration.
-When you integrate with Office Online, your users can edit Excel, PowerPoint, and Word files directly in the browser.
-In addition, users can edit documents collaboratively with other users using Office Online.
+Editing is a core part of Office for the web integration.
+When you integrate with Office for the web, your users can edit Excel, PowerPoint, and Word files directly in the browser.
+In addition, users can edit documents collaboratively with other users using Office.
 In order to edit documents, users require an Office license.

-- Read XML from Office Online that describes the capabilities of Office Online.
+Read XML from Office for the web that describes the capabilities of Office for the web.
 This is called WOPI discovery.

-- Implement REST endpoints that Office Online uses to learn about, fetch, and update files.
+Implement REST endpoints that Office for the web uses to learn about, fetch, and update files.
 To do this, you implement the server side of the WOPI protocol.

-- Provide an HTML page (or pages) that wrap Office Online.
+Provide an HTML page (or pages) that wrap Office for the web.
 This page is called the host page.

 The following figure shows the WOPI protocol workflow.